tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 moderators have emerged.
-In one of the earlier examples of the complex relationship between study sequence and learning (Del Rey et al., 1982), experimenters recruited participants who self-reported either large amounts, or very little experience with athletic actives, and then trained participants on a coincident timing task under with either a single constant training velocity, or with four training velocities under either blocked, or random training sequence conditions - resulting
+In one of the earlier examples of the complex relationship between study sequence and learning (Del Rey et al., 1982), experimenters recruited participants who self-reported either large amounts, or very little experience with athletic activities, and then trained participants on a coincident timing task under with either a single constant training velocity, or with four training velocities under either blocked, or random training sequence conditions - resulting